Drama Activities

 By Clodagh

-With this Readers Theatre Scripts Bundle you can get your students tuned into Fractured Fairytales!
-These funny and heartwarming readers theatre scripts are an engaging and entertaining way to teach students about fractured fairytales.
+Get your students tuned into Fractured Fairytales in your classroom with this ‘Rapunzels Super Strong Hair’ Readers Theatre Script.
+This funny and heartwarming script is an engaging and entertaining way to teach students about fractured fairytales.

-Through a series of humorous and heartwarming scenes, your students will act out these fractured fairy tales.
+Through a series of humorous and heartwarming scenes, your students will act out this fractured fairy tale and learn the importance of finding strength within oneself.

 Key Features: